vishvAsa/sanskrit/vyAkaraNam/whitney/12_Chapter_VIII_CONJUGATION.md

 form, if it have a distinction of strong and weak form.

 a\.
 Examples are:
-`brūtāt, hatāt, vittā́t; pipṛtāt, jahītāt, dhattā́t; kṛṇutāt, kurutāt; gṛhṇītāt, jānītā́t; ávatāt, rákṣatāt, vasatāt; viçatāt, sṛjatāt; asyatāt, naçyatāt, chyatāt; kriyatāt`;
+`brūtāt, hatāt, vittā́t; pipṛtāt, jahītāt, dhattā́t; kṛṇutāt, kurutāt; gṛhṇītāt, jānītā́t; ávatāt, rákṣatāt, vasatāt; viśatāt, sṛjatāt; asyatāt, naśyatāt, chyatāt; kriyatāt`;
 `gamayatāt, cyāvayatāt, vārayatāt`; `īpsatāt; jāgṛtāt`.
 No examples have been found from a nasal-class verb (690), nor any other than those here given from a passive, intensive, or desiderative.
 The few accented